davidsavoie1/svelte-specma/README.md

 - `required`: Collection.
 A deeply nested collection description of the required fields.
 Requiredness is defined at the root store to keep specs more reusable.
 - `fields`: Collection.
 A deeply nested collection description of which fields to expect, that will ensure that those fields are defined as children specable stores.
 Undeclared field values will be treated as constant and won't be displayed as children stores.
 - `getId`: Collection.
 A deeply nested collection description of how a subcollection should define the `id` of its children.
 Can be defined the same way as a spec (with `and`, `spread`, etc.), where the predicate function of a level has the shape `(value, key) => id`.
 If no function is provided, array items' store will be assigned a unique random id, while objects will use their key as id.
+- `changePred`: Collection.
+A deeply nested collection description of change predicates (see `predCheckable` inputs).
+Can be defined the same way as `getId`.
 - `id`: Used to uniquely identify the store.
 Mainly useful for values part of a list.

 ## Outputs